 Businesses should invest time and resources into planning and design stages.
 Organisations that do this will benefit from a smoother installation process.

-It is important to appoint the appropriate professionals as all stages in your biomass heating system implementation, as they are costly systems with complex designs.
+It is important to appoint the appropriate professionals at all stages in your biomass heating system implementation.
+They are costly systems with complex designs.

 Early communication with relevant stakeholders and professionals can save time and money.
 Contacts should include: